damian-lis/portfolio-website/README.md

 <br/>

-### 3.15 Description of the input (text, email and textarea) notifications logic with the handleFormTextInputNotificationClick method
+<h3 id="form-notifications-logic">3.15 Description of the inputs (text, email and textarea) notifications logic with the handleFormTextInputNotificationClick method</h3>

 As I explained before, each input created is closely related to a set (array) of notifications, which we also saw in the previous subsection.